2023 Ethiopian state of emergency

 A six-month state of emergency was declared on 4 August 2023 by the Ethiopian government in response to severe conflict and instabilities in Amhara Region after the Amhara militia Fano and the Ethiopian National Defense Force (ENDF) clashed in several locations in the region on 1 August.
 On 3 August, the Amhara Region government requested additional help to the federal troops.
 The fighting is the most serious security crisis since the Tigray War.

 Prime Minister Abiy Ahmed stated on the declaration issue that "it was found necessary to declare a state of emergency as it had become difficult to control this outrageous activity based on the regular legal system."
 The state of emergency restrictions include a ban on public gatherings, warrantless arrests, as well as imposing of curfew.
 Internet access has been blocked and Ethiopian Airlines flights to Gondar and Lalibela have been cancelled until the ENDF military retook the towns after a week since the start of the clash.
-The state of emergency ends on 6 June 2024 after postponed in February 2024.
+The state of emergency ended on 6 June 2024 after postponed in February 2024.